 Q1: What is an eSign?

 eSign stands for electronic signature.
-It is a paperless mode of signing documents online. eSign Electronic Signature Service enables any Aadhaar-holder to electronically sign documents using Aadhaar eKYC services. eSign Application Service Providers (ASP) like us, SignDesk.com, integrate with this service to facilitate Aadhaar-holders with a way to sign documents electronically.
-By using eSign service, availing of Digital Signature Certificate (DSC) and affixing of eSign will be done within seconds.
+It is a paperless mode of signing documents online. eSign Electronic Signature Service enables any Aadhaar-holder to electronically sign documents using Aadhaar eKYC services. eSign Application Service Providers (ASP) like SignDesk.com, integrate with these services to provide Aadhaar-holders with a way to sign documents electronically.
+Through eSign services, a Digital Signature Certificate (DSC) can be obtained and an eSign can be affixed within seconds.

-Anybody with an Aadhaar number and a mobile registered with Aadhaar can use eSign to sign documents online from any remote place.
+Anybody with an Aadhaar number and a mobile number registered with Aadhaar can use eSign to sign documents online from anywhere.

-Q4: What are the provisions of law related to eSign?
+Q4: What are the provisions of law related to eSign aadhaar?

 Section 2(t)(a) of Information Technology Act, 2000, confirms the usage of eSign while Section III of the Act provides for authentication of electronic records.
 The Government of India through a notification in The Gazette of India, Extraordinary, Part II, Section III, dated January 28th, 2015, has recognised the usage of eSign.

-eSign helps you to sign a document at your convenience and all you need is a 12-digit Aadhaar number and a mobile registered with it.
-If two parties entering into an agreement have Aadhaar number and Aadhaar-registered mobile numbers, then it is possible for both the parties to sign the document online without being physically present.
-Besides being reliable, using eSign service helps you save time and cost.
-Since eSign involves paperless transaction, you can also contribute your bit in saving trees.
+eSign helps you sign a document at your own convenience using just a 12-digit Aadhaar number and an Aadhaar-registered mobile number.
+If two parties entering into an agreement have Aadhaar numbers and Aadhaar-registered mobile numbers, then it is possible for both the parties to sign documents online without being physically present.
+Apart from being reliable, eSign services also save time and money.
+Since eSign involves paperless transactions, their usage contributes in a small way to saving trees.

 Q6: Where can an eSign be used?

-eSign can be used to sign documents for personal as well as business purposes, just like you would use your wet signature (handwritten signature).
+eSign can be used to sign documents for personal as well as business purposes, just like you would use wet signatures (handwritten signatures).
 You can use eSign to self-attest your documents and to sign agreements and contracts.
 However, eSign cannot be used for certain documents, which are listed here-

 - a negotiable instrument as defined in section 13 of the Negotiable Instruments Act, 1881.